Cognigy/WebchatWidget/README.md

 This repo contains a Webchat that seemlessly integrates with your website and lets your users chat with your Conversational AI built with COGNIGY.AI.

+## Documentation
+To get started using the Webchat on your Website, you can use the [Documentation section](./docs/README.md) in this repository.
+For Information on how to set up the Webchat on Cognigy side, please refer to the "[Deploy a Webchat Endpoint](https://docs.cognigy.com/docs/deploy-a-webchat-20-endpoint)" guide in our product documentation.

 Please read the Documentation [here](https://docs.cognigy.com/docs/embedding-the-cognigy-webchat) for information about how you can integrate this Webchat on your own website.
 For customization of styling, please read the [guide on applying custom CSS to the Webchat](./src/webchat-ui/README.md).